purduedb/tornadostreaming/Tornado/README.txt

 all deployment instructions are located in the Github repository file

-Tornado will need to have a zookeeper and kafka to communicate with the UI (even in your local machine)
+Tornado will need to have a zookeeper and kafka to communicate with the UI (even in your local machine) *kafka is used as the communication channel between the UI and Tornado *Users of the UI build spatio-textual queries.
+*The UI forwards the queries to Kafka
+*Tornado has a special spout (KafkaSpout) that read queries from kafka and converts them to the internal quey format of Tornado.
+*Tornado registers the continuous queries from the UI normally and executes them against stream data.
+*Results of queries are the communicated a special bolt
 *******************************************************************************************************
 To install kafka